kashishkirti2-source/part-2-cnn-computer-vision/README.md

 - They automatically detect features (no manual feature extraction needed)

 In contrast, regular neural networks treat images as flat data and lose spatial structure.

+## Task 7: Business Use Case Mapping

+### Use Case: Manufacturing Industry (Quality Inspection)

+This computer vision model can be used in manufacturing industries to automatically detect defects in products.

+For example:
+- Detect scratches, dents, or stains on metal surfaces
+- Identify defective products during production
+- Separate damaged items from normal ones

+### Benefits:

+- Reduces manual inspection effort
+- Increases accuracy and consistency
+- Saves time and cost
+- Improves product quality

+### Real-world Example:

+In industries like automobile manufacturing or electronics, this model can be used to inspect product surfaces and ensure only high-quality items are delivered to customers.